quarkusio/quarkus-super-heroes/rest-narration/README.md

 #### Making live calls to OpenAI Providers
 Because of this integration and our goal to keep this application working at all times, all the OpenAI integration is disabled by default.
 A default narration will be provided.
 In dev mode, the [Quarkus WireMock extension](https://docs.quarkiverse.io/quarkus-wiremock/dev/index.html) serves a default response.

-If you'd like to make live calls to an OpenAI provider, set the `narration.make-live-calls` property to `true`.
-You will also need to specify your api key as a property (see the [OpenAI properties](#openai-properties) or [Azure OpenAI properties](#azure-openai-properties) below for property details).

 If you'd like to make live calls to an OpenAI provider, set the `-Dquarkus.profile=openai` or `-Dquarkus.profile=azure-openai` property.
 This will turn off the [Quarkus WireMock](https://docs.quarkiverse.io/quarkus-wiremock/dev/index.html) functionality and set the application back up to talk to the OpenAI provider.
 You still need to specify your provider-specific properties, though.

 ##### OpenAI